 The above comparison chart shows that only the neighborhood of Melrose had a higher auto insurance quote.
 They had an annual quote of $1118.
 All other neighborhoods in Timmins had a similar annual quote of $959.
 These included Connaught, Hoyle, Mattagami Heights, Mount joy, Porcupine, Schumacher, South Porcupine, Dome and Buffalo Ankerite.

 Living in Timmins

-Timmins has a strong bilingual workforce and you may find options for work, investment, education and a rich cultural background.
-For schooling, there are many options and the post-secondary institutions are Northern College, Laurentian University, Algoma University, Northern College Campus and the École Secondaire Catholique Thériault.
+Timmins has a strong bilingual workforce and you may find options for work, investment, education, and rich cultural background.
+For schooling, there are many options and the post-secondary institutions are Northern College, Laurentian University, Algoma University, Northern College Campus, and the École Secondaire Catholique Thériault.
 There are 4 school boards in Timmins and 5 high schools.

 Healthcare in Timmins

 The (TADH) Timmins and District Hospital is a teaching and referral hospital that serves the cities of Cochrane, Timiskaming, Algoma, and Sudbury.
 The Weeneebayko Area Health Authority also uses (TADH) for patient transfer and community health care.